KritiShrestha/Traveler-Dashboard/README.md

 ## Acceptance Criteria

 ```
-GIVEN a traveler dashboard weather and city rankings
+GIVEN a traveler dashboard with weather data and city rankings
 WHEN I select a destination
 THEN I am presented with city information and weather data and that city name is added to local storage
 WHEN I view current weather conditions for that city
-THEN I am presented with the an icon of the weather conditions, the temperature, wind speed, and wind direction
+THEN I am presented with an icon of the weather conditions, the temperature, wind speed, and wind direction
 WHEN I view hourly forecast for that city
-THEN I am presented with a 5-hour forecast that displays the temperature, humidity, wind speed, and data and time
+THEN I am presented with a 5-hour forecast that displays the temperature, humidity, wind speed, and date and time
 WHEN I view the city information
-WHEN I presented with population data along with rankings for cost of living, commute, safety, and outdoors
+THEN I presented with population data along with rankings for cost of living, commute, safety, and outdoors
+WHEN  I click the map of t he city
-THEN I am again presented with a pop up modal of the city map
+THEN I am presented with a pop up modal of the city map
 ```

 ## Mock-Up